ait50/udacity_full-stack-web-dev-nanodegree/2-SQL and Data Modeling for the Web/Lesson 1 - Course Introduction.md

 # Lesson 1 - Course Introduction

 ## 1. Course Overview & Project
-instructor: Amy Hua
+instructor: Amy Hua - SQL and Data Modeling for the Web by the end of this course: implement a database-backed To-Do application
+- create, read, updade, and delete to-dos
+- create, read, update, and delete lists of to-dos

+this project demonstrates:
-- how to *Create, Read, Update, and Delete (CRUD)* operations
+- how to *Create, Read, Update, and Delete (CRUD)* operations in apps & relational databases
-- how to apply these operations across both *databases* and *web applications*
-- how to set up *relationships* between elements of an application
+- how to set up *relationships* between lists and to-do items
 - how to think about important principles and patterns in building *data models* for a web application

 ### Final Project: Fyyur
+it's where musical artists can meet musical venues in order for them to find each other
 <br><br>

 ## 2. Prerequisites & Tech Stack